NewsLocal News

 and last updated

-TULSA, Okla. — After 2 News aired a story of roughly 13 pit bulls repeatedly mating in a gated front yard in North Tulsa, the City of Tulsa seized nine of them and told us they were conducting weekly compliance checks.
+TULSA, Okla. — After 2 News aired a story about roughly 13 pit bulls repeatedly mating in a gated front yard in North Tulsa, the City of Tulsa seized nine of the dogs and told us they were conducting weekly compliance checks.

 Now, puppies are roaming the front yard.
 The owners appear to be over the legal limit of five dogs again.
 When we drove by, we saw six total dogs—two of them puppies.